 Reducing inflammation

-The Harvard School of Medicine’s research encourages nuts for an overall anti-inflammatory diet, too:
+The Harvard School of Medicine encourages nuts as part of an overall anti-inflammatory diet, too:

 “To reduce levels of inflammation, aim for an overall healthy diet.
 If you’re looking for an eating plan that closely follows the tenets of anti-inflammatory eating, consider the Mediterranean diet, which is high in fruits, vegetables, nuts, whole grains, fish, and healthy oils.”